bootdotdev/blog/content/jobs/whats-the-job-outlook-for-computer-science-students.md

 ### Security Engineer

 Security engineers build safeguards to protect systems from malware, hacking and cybernetic threats.
 The work of network security engineers includes testing and configuring hardware and software systems.
-There is a lot of room for upward momentum, as NSE’s are needed from entry level up onto executive levels.
+There is a lot of room for upward momentum, as NSE's are needed from entry level up onto executive levels.

 Network security engineers are often expected to have around two years of learning experience under their belt and/or a degree in Computer Science, IT or a similar field.
 Languages such as Java, JavaScript, [*Python*](https://blog.boot.dev/python/how-hard-is-python-to-learn/), SQL, PHP, PowerShell, and C may be required.
 Many developers get started in backend development then go on to specialize in security engineering.